-If you took the paper-based GED exam prior to January 1, 2014, go to GED.com as well and click on the link “Get Transcript” after which you’ll be directed to a listing of states.
+If you took the paper-based GED exam prior to January 1, 2014, you’ll have to set up an account on the website GED.com.

 Parchment can provide GED documents to test-takers and other individuals from the following states and jurisdictions:

 Alabama, California, Hawaii, Florida, Kansas, Oregon, Maryland, Rhode Island, Vermont, South Dakota, Utah, Virginia, Washington DC, Washington State, Bermuda, DANTES, Employer Programs, FBOP, and International.

 You have the option to have documents directly sent to various destinations such as employers, colleges, your parents, or yourself, just to mention a few.

 If you want to send your transcript from Parchment to a school, please bear in mind that this can only be done electronically, not by regular mail.
 There are schools that don’t want to receive any paper transcripts.